madhusudhan0212/SelfDrivingCar/LaneLines-P1/writeup_template.md

 ###1.
 Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+* First, I converted the images to grayscale
+* applied Guassian smoothing with kernel size 5
+* used Canny Edge Detection with min and max thresholds of 80 and 130
+* identified region of interest (part of image where you expect to find Lane Lines)
+* finally used Hough Transform Line Detection to identify Lanes and draw them on top of input image

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function by following
+* Categorized all input lines into positive slope lines and negative slope lines
+* Identified and removed outlier slopes from both positive and negative slope lines
+* Used numpy polyfit to identify one line each for all positive slope points and negative slope points
+* Identify closest (close to camera) points for both positive and negative slope lines
+* Identify farthest points for each side and if its less than a given fixed distance then extrapolate
+* finally with closest and farther points for each side draw exactly two lines on to image identifying lanes

 If you'd like to include images to show how the pipeline works, here is how to include an image: